xd009642/streamer-template/doc/xx_metrics_for_streaming_audio_APIs.md

 ## Stop Passing TaskMonitor Around!

-When doing this I've created an `AppMetricsEncoder` for the entire application and added this to axum as an extension.
+In the implementation we currently make an `AppMetricsEncoder` for the entire application and added this to axum as an extension.
 Then we extract out monitors and pass them around.
 But we still need to use the `Subsystem` type in spawns for the panic tracking.